-- 1. Scientific Software Elements (SSE): SSE awards target small groups that will create and deploy robust software elements for which there is a demonstrated need that will advance one or more significant areas of science and engineering. - 2.
-Scientific Software Integration (SSI): SSI awards target larger, interdisciplinary teams organized around the development and application of common software infrastructure aimed at solving common research problems.
-SSI awards will result in a sustainable community software framework serving a diverse community. - 3.
-Scientific Software Innovation Institutes (S212): S2I2 awards will focus on the establishment of long-term hubs of excellence in software infrastructure and technologies, which will serve a research community of substantial size and disciplinary breadth.
+1. Scientific Software Elements (SSE): SSE awards target small groups that will create and deploy robust software elements for which there is a demonstrated need that will advance one or more significant areas of science and engineering.

+2. Scientific Software Integration (SSI): SSI awards target larger, interdisciplinary teams organized around the development and application of common software infrastructure aimed at solving common research problems faced by NSF researchers in one or more areas of science and engineering.
+SSI awards will result in a sustainable community software framework serving a diverse community or communities.

+3. Scientific Software Innovation Institutes (S2I2): S2I2 awards will focus on the establishment of long-term hubs of excellence in software infrastructure and technologies, which will serve a research community of substantial size and disciplinary breadth.

-This solicitation includes SSE and SSI awards only.
-S2I2 awards will be competed in a separate solicitation (currently http://www.nsf.gov/publications/pub\summ.jsp?ods\key=nsf13511)
+This solicitation includes SSE and SSI classes of awards only.